tenymakuach/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that displays the 10 newest files in the current directory, one file per line and sorted from the newest to the oldest
+Create a script that takes a list of words as input and prints only words that appear exactly once, one line, one word and words should be sorted